PerMedCoE/BuildingBlocks/personalize_patient/README.md

 ## Description

 This building block tailors a given MaBoSS Boolean model to a given RNAseq dataset of interest.
-This RNAseq dataset can come from the "Single cell processing" building block  needs to be normalised as described in ["Béal, J. et al. (2019) Personalization of logical models with multi-omics data allows clinical stratification of patients.
-Front.
-Physiol., 9, 1965."](https://www.frontiersin.org/articles/10.3389/fphys.2018.01965/full?field=&journalName=Frontiers_in_Physiology&id=369984) and in the [PROFILE's GitHub repository](https://github.com/sysbio-curie/PROFILE).
+This RNAseq dataset can come from the `Single-cell Processing` building block and needs to be normalised as described in [Béal et al. (2019)](https://www.frontiersin.org/articles/10.3389/fphys.2018.01965/full?field=&journalName=Frontiers_in_Physiology&id=369984) and in the [PROFILE GitHub repository](https://github.com/sysbio-curie/PROFILE).
+The `Single-cell Processing` building block performs this normalisation step.

-Future uses of this building block may include other data sources such as mutations, Copy Number Alterations and proteomics counts.
+Another option of this building block is to personalise a given MaBoSS model using cell line information such as mutations, copy number alterations and expression counts.

 ## User instructions